Mariners’ misfits and castoffs come together to beat Giants, win opening series

 In the third inning, Ty France, whose best position should be labeled as hitter and his best defensive position is probably designated hitter, smashed a solo homer to left field off Giants starter Logan Webb.

 In the fourth inning, Evan White, he of the sub .200 batting average and 40-percent strikeout rate in 2020, led off the inning with a double to left.
-He would score when Taylor Trammell, a former first-round pick of the Reds, now playing in his third organization, came through with his first hit of his MLB career — a sizzling line drive to the gap in right-center that scored White with ease.
-Trammell would score when Dylan Moore, who was signed as utility player to MLB contract last offseaosn despite never playing in the big leagues and hit his way into a starting job in a 30-game sample in 2020, followed with a double to left.
+He would score when Taylor Trammell, a former first-round pick of the Reds, now playing in his third organization, came through with the first hit of his MLB career — a sizzling line drive to the gap in right-center that scored White with ease.

+Trammell would score when Dylan Moore, who was signed as utility player to MLB contract last offseason despite never playing in the big leagues and hit his way into a starting job in a 30-game sample in 2020, followed with a double to left.

-“Offensively we are starting to come around,” Servais said.
+“Offensively, we are starting to come around,” Servais said.
 “Nice to see Trammell get that first hit out of the way and hopefully he can relax and get into his game a little bit more.”

-And the final run for the Mariners came when Mitch Haniger clobbered a solo homer in the seventh inning.
+The final run for the Mariners came when Mitch Haniger clobbered a solo homer in the seventh inning.

 “It felt really good,” he said.
 “I’ve been waiting for it.
 I feel like I’ve been driving the ball really well, and that one felt good.”